xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

 Prepare Cameras
 ---------------

 For K2 camera, perform full procedure to prepare backgrounds from DM interface.
 This include software and hardware backgrounds.
 The hardware background file is for processor to use, while the software gain reference files sit in K2 computer for final software image correction.
-I was told the software gain reference is more stable than hardware background, but not sure this is still the case.
+I was told the software gain reference was more stable than hardware background, but not sure this is still the case.
 Any way, just perform the full procedure follwing DM steps.

 - After preparing camera, take a single shot with proper dose rate (~5-10 e/pix/s) for 1 second with no specimen and do an FFT.
 The FFT should show clean background without strong center cross or lines.
 - For Ceta camera, do the same from FEI user interface.